IamNator/veren/README.md

 ## Purpose
 veren manages home appliances.
 I stay in a single room apartment, it's my office and home.
 I want to automate the little things such as turning on/off my light bulbs and sockets.
 I want to do that over the internet via a website/app.
-I also want to keep track of all everything.
+I also want to keep track of everything I do to my appliances.
 I hope in extending this service to the neighboring rooms.
 Possibly convince them to use it.
 Just to make it better.